-- · You and your spouse are filing separate returns. - · You divorced during 2021. - You or your spouse, but not both, claim the exemption for income of persons 100 years or older. - You or your spouse, but not both, are residents of a community property state.
+- · You and your spouse are filing separate returns. - You divorced during 2022. - You or your spouse, but not both, claim the exemption for income of persons 100 years or older. - You or your spouse, but not both, are residents of a com-

-Community property states are New Mexico, Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington, and
+Community property states are New Mexico, Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington, and Wisconsin.

-Wisconsin.